SumanaKedia/FetchRewards/README.md

 ### Prerequisites

-Ensure that you have Java JDK 17, Maven and Docker installed on your machine.
+Ensure that you have Docker installed on your machine.

 ### Running the Application